Nemmz/SE320/README.md

 Homework 4:
 shaky_service_jarrells.py
 For this homework we added a delay to the function using decorators and reduce the strain on functions that fail.

+Midterm Assignment:
+MidtermAssignment.py
+For this assignment a BankAccount class was created and necessary functions such as deposit, withdraw are implemented with the factor of storing all transactions in a list and be able to return these such transactions.